onzelf/FCDL/README.md

 The FCDL POC demonstrates a powerful approach to federated computing implementation - expressing intent in a high-level domain-specific language that compiles to runnable infrastructure.
 With this approach:

- 1. We've successfully created a working MNIST federated learning system with just 20 lines of FCDL code
+ 1. We've successfully created a working MNIST federated learning system with a FCDL schema
  2. The system includes role-based data nodes, a CNN model, API exposure, and federated orchestration
  3. We've demonstrated separation of intent (what the system should do) from implementation (how it does it)
  4. Our compilation pipeline transforms high-level descriptions into concrete Docker Compose deployments
  5. The implemented system maintains data sovereignty (training happens locally on nodes) while enabling global model improvement
-This POC serves as validation that the FCDL approach can simplify the deployment of complex federated systems while maintaining flexibility.

 ## The Value Proposition

-FCDL isn't just an abstraction layer; it's a domain-specific way to define data-driven business infrastructures:
+FCDL is a semantic layer; it's a domain-specific way to define data-driven business infrastructures:
  - For Data Scientists: Focus on models and algorithms without infrastructure complexity
 - For Infrastructure Teams: Standardize deployments and reduce the maintenance burden
 - For Business Leaders: Implement data strategies that maintain sovereignty and compliance